Canadian Federation of Agriculture: Activities

-Elected Executives
+Elected executives

 The current President of the Canadian Federation of Agriculture is Mary Robinson.
 She is the first female to hold this position.
 Robinson had previously been the chairperson of the Canadian Ag HR Council and, before that, President of the PEI Federation of Agriculture.
 The current First Vice President is Keith Currie, past president of the Ontario Federation of Agriculture, and the acting Second Vice President is Todd Lewis, current President of APAS (Agricultural Producers Association of Saskatchewan).

-CFA Membership and Policy Development
+Membership and policy development

 Being a federation of organizations, the deliberative body is composed of provincial farm organizations and commodity groups.
 Policy is generally developed in the form of grassroots resolutions, passed through member organizations and finally brought before the general assembly for a vote at the Annual General Meeting.
 Additional policy development decisions are deliberated by the 24 board members.
 Organizational decision-making is decided through a subset of the board of directors, called the National Council.

 Members of the Canadian Federation of Agriculture currently include: